ChrisProgramming2018/CPP-Project/README.md

 # CPPND: Project use Pytorch API and QT5 to predict next word
 <img src="images/Image-1.png" width="600" height="450" />

+In this Project, I create a visual Interface to use the Libtorch API to use an LSTM model to predict the next words according to the model weights.
+The model has been trained on books, and the weights just need to be loaded  into the model, choose a file with possible words and you are ready to go

 ## Dependencies for Running Locally
 * cmake >= 3.7
   * All OSes: [click here for installation instructions](https://cmake.org/install/)